Bhrikuti

-Bhrikuti Devi (भृकुटी), known to Tibetans as Bal-mo-bza' Khri-btsun, Bhelsa Tritsun ("Besa" Nepal lit.
-'Nepali consort') or simply Khri bTsun (lit. 'royal lady'), was a princess of the Licchavi kingdom in Nepal.
-In c.622 Bhrikuti became the first wife and queen of the king of Tibet, Songtsen Gampo (601–683 CE, reign 614-648) Bhrikuti was seen as an incarnation of Green Tara, and is credited for bringing Buddhism to Tibet, together with the Jowo Mikyo Dorje statue for which the Jokhang Temple in Lhasa was built.
+Bhrikuti Devi (भृकुटी), known to the Tibetans as Bal-mo-bza' Khri-btsun, Bhelsa Tritsun ("Besa" Nepal lit.
+'Nepali consort') or simply Khri-btsun (lit. 'royal lady'), was a Nepali princess from the Licchavi dynasty, and the first queen of King Songtsen Gampo, King of Tibet from c.
+622. Bhrikuti was seen as an incarnation of Green Tara, credited for bringing Buddhism to Tibet, together with the Jowo Mikyo Dorje statue for which the Jokhang in Lhasa was built.